MoonshotSlaybots/2018RobotCode/README.md

 # 2018RobotCode
-Java code for 2018 year.
+Java code for 2018 year (Power Up)

 To have required libraries, must install eclipse plugin "Robot Java Development" by WPI